Introduction

 Docebo Connect configuration

-Click on the gear icon and locate Docebo Connect, then click on Manage.
-Next, click on the Lookup Table tab and then click on the integration-settings table.
+In Docebo Connect, click on the Lookup Table tab and then click on the integration-settings table.

 Please make sure that the table in the platform matches the table presented here, if any of the following rows are missing, please add them by typing the values in the relevant text boxes and then pressing the check mark icon to save the row.